Teaching and Learning

 Blessed with a rich history of sporting success, the College is strong across many sporting domains.
 There are considerable opportunities to be part of a sporting team or to represent the College individually.
-We participate in overseas rugby and netball tours and offer non-competitive opportunities for students across the whole College.
+Students from Year 3 onwards have the opportunity to take part in competitive sporting teams.
+We participate in overseas Rugby and Netball tours and offer non-competitive opportunities for students across the whole College.
 Enjoyment is paramount and the Staff versus Student Games are a long-standing tradition at the College.

 The College’s outdoor education program is designed to create outdoor learning opportunities for students to develop skills in areas such as teamwork, leadership and problem solving.
-We seek to support young people to disconnect from their devices, experience the simplicity and beauty of nature and, by sitting silently, discover more about themselves and who God created them to be.
-The College also strongly supports students participating in The Duke of Edinburgh’s International Award, as it empowers students to explore their potential and achieve success through participation.
-As such, a camp within the Secondary School is partly used as an introduction to the Award and serves as an accessible entry point for College students who would like to experience the Award.
+The ‘great’ outdoors provides the perfect environment for students to test themselves and explore their limits.
+Outdoor education seeks to support young people to disconnect from their devices, experience the simplicity and beauty of nature and, by sitting silently, discover more about themselves and who God created them to be.

 Clubs and Activities

-The clubs and activities program is designed to extend the individual capabilities and talents of each student.
+The Clubs and Activities program is designed to extend the individual capabilities and talents of each student.
 Sporting enthusiasts, music lovers, craft enthusiasts, game devotees and budding scientists have plenty of activities to choose from, while honing their skills and having fun participating.
 New friendships are formed and thrive through the shared endeavour of co-curricular involvement.
-For others, it is the challenge and excitement of competition or performance.
-For some students, it is quite simply the inherent joyfulness of running, playing, dancing, serving, speaking or creating.
+For some students, it is the challenge and excitement of competition or performance.
+For others, it is quite simply the inherent joyfulness of running, playing, dancing, serving, speaking or creating.

 - Morning Session

 - 7:00am to 8:45am